-The alliance manager might need to be more of a diplomat than a conductor needs to be.
-The role, in general, has no hierarchical connections with the performers in an alliance.
-To get things done, the alliance professional needs to gain buy-in from colleagues and alliance partners by persuasion and by winning them for the greater purpose of the alliance.
-Diplomacy and lobbying will be useful skills in alliance management.
+The alliance manager might need to be more of a diplomat than a conductor must be.
+The alliance management role, in general, has no hierarchical connections with the performers in an alliance.
+To get things done and to align interests, the alliance manager needs to gain buy-in from all stakeholders, both inside their own organisation and with their alliance partners.
+In organisational structures that have no direct hierarchical connections this requires more of the alliance managers’ diplomacy and lobbying capabilities.

 Where a conductor sets the tempo for the orchestra and orchestrates the execution of the music, the alliance professional needs to orchestrate the execution of the strategy of the alliance.
 It is, however, not just about executing the strategy.
-It is also about suggesting adjustments to the strategy, when the alliance developments require so.
+It is also about creating and suggesting adjustments to the strategy, when developments in the alliance, companies involved, or external circumstances require it to do so.

-To understand what is going on in the performance of the orchestra, a conductor needs to have excellent musical skills.
-Similarly, to understand what is going on, the alliance professional needs to have the skills of a business manager.
-Financial insight, business insight, and depending of the type of the alliance also sales insight and negotiation skills.
-The alliance professional might even need to be a more all-round business manager than a business general manager is.
+To understand what is going on during the performance of the orchestra, a conductor needs to have excellent musical skills.
+However, a conductor does not need to be able to play all the instruments.
+Similarly, to understand what is going on, the alliance professional needs to have the skills of a business manager: financial insight, business insight, and depending on the type of alliance, sales insight and negotiation skills.
+Additionally the alliance manager needs to keep an overview of what’s going on and needs a certain drive to get things done.
+The alliance professional might even need to be an all-round business manager than a business general manager.

 Alliance management is a relationship profession.
 Personal alliance relationships help to cement the performance of an alliance.
 Alliances are created between organisations and executed to success by the people involved and their personal relationships.
 This requires excellent people and relationship skills from an alliance manager.